|Size||6-8 in (15-20 cm)|

 Sparkie Williams lived from 1954 to 1962 and was a talking budgie with a special talent: It knew eight nursery rhymes and 380 sentences by heart and could say more than 500 words.
 During a competition organized by the British broadcasting service BBC, Sparkie beat 2,768 other talking budgies and became a kind of celebrity in Britain.
 An album featuring Sparkie’s voice was recorded and sold 20,000 times.
 The budgie also inspired the British composer Michael Nyman and the German musician Carsten Nicolai to write an opera.
 It is called “Sparkie: Cage and Beyond” and was performed first in Berlin in March 2009.

-Budgies cannot build up fat depots and are therefore unable to fly long and exhausting distances.
+Budgies can't build up fat reserves.
+They're quickly exhausted and therefore unable to fly long distances.
 They literally lack the “power” other birds draw from their fat resources.
-They can maximally cover a distance of up to 62 miles (100 km) in a nonstop 3-hour flight.
+As a maximum, they can cover a distance of up to 62 miles (100 km) in a nonstop 3-hour flight.

 Girl or Boy?

 It is very easy to determine the gender of a budgie.
-Many budgies have a blue or reddish-brown to white waxlike skin called “cere” (featherless area around the nose, above the beak).
-Male budgies have a blue cere, females a reddish-brown to white cere.
-Young budgies normally have a pink cere.
+Many have a blue or reddish-brown to white waxlike skin called “cere” (featherless area around the nose, above the beak).
+Males have a blue cere, females a reddish-brown to white cere.
+Chicks normally have a pink cere.

 Be Careful With These Foods!

 Some foods and liquids are like poison for budgies: Avocado, chocolate, coffee, coffein, onions as well as products containing lactose.